Unis434/jest-another-RPG/README.md

 * The three main objects should have tests written for them.
 * A fourth Game object encompasses all of the game logic.
 * The game can be played in the command line based on user input.

-## Tests

-You can use the following methods to test the application:
-* Enter command "npm run test" in your terminal.
-This command will run the tests written for this application.
-* Run command "node app.js" in your terminal and play multiple times using different approaches.

 ## Screenshots